Harshangi563/Autonomous-QA-Agent-/README.md

 All required libraries are listed in requirements.txt

 🛠️ Setup & Installation :-
-:-Clone the Repository
-:-Create & Activate Virtual Environment by command: python -m venv venv
+Clone the Repository and Create & Activate Virtual Environment by command: python -m venv venv

 #For windows run:-venv\Scripts\activate
 #For macOS/Linus run:-source venv/bin/activate